Hey Obama: Afghanistan is lost too - blame Bush, not Europeans

 Now revenge is justification for war?
 War is justified to ´send a message´?
 Your points in this thread are very violent and unjustified.

-_Our knowledge has surpassed our wisdom. --Charu Saxena._
+Our knowledge has surpassed our wisdom. -Charu Saxena.

 by metavision on Sun Mar 2nd, 2008 at 04:01:35 PM EST